MonarCat/KE-Micro-Agent/README.md

-# 🇰🇪 Kenya Micro-Agent for Trend-Based Content
+# Trendy-Agent.com for AI-Based Content Creation

 A micro-agent that:
 - Tracks top Kenyan trends (Twitter + News)